GyverLibs/Settings/README_EN.md

 # Settings
 Library for creating a simple settings web interface on ESP8266/ESP32
-- The web application weighs only 7 kb and is sewn to the program in the binary gzip form, no fuss with files
+- The web application weighs about 10 kb and is sewn to the program in the binary gzip form without the forth with files
 - Comfortable builder control panel from sketch
 - A dozen typical widgets with the possibility of unification into groups and nested menu
+- system of authorization with different rights for authorized users and guests
+- file manager and OTA (air update)
 - Integration with the library [gyverdb] (https://github.com/gyverlibs/gyverdb) for fully automatic data storage
 - Compact binary communication protocol
 - Easily adapts to any HTTP server library, three versions are implemented from the box: Gyverhttp, standard ESP-WEBSERVER, ESPASYNCWEBSERVER